itsayellow/hue-api-docs/README.md

 after a specified delay."
 The condition will also include a `"value"` which is a relative timePattern.

-It is unclear if conditions accompanying a `"ddx"` condition sample their states for the original change of the `"ddx"` address or the delayed version of that address.
-TODO
+Other conditions accompanying a `"ddx"` condition sample their states after the `"ddx"` delay, NOT during the original event.

 ### Sensors